VGurrapu13/Hospital-ER-Dashboard/README.md

 ## Usage
 - Open the CSV file in Power BI or another data tool to explore.
+- Explore and transform the dataset as needed.
 - Use insights to improve ER efficiency and patient care.